Sample Appeal Letter for Services Denied as 'Not a Covered Benefit'

 [If the member requires immediate treatment for the condition, request an expedited

-hearing – request that they respond within 72 hours of mailing of the letter.
-Note
+hearing – request that they respond within the required 72 hours of mailing of the

-[Attach a letter from your treating physician describing the patient’s condition.]
+[Attach a letter from your treating physician describing the person’s condition.]

 Thank you for your immediate attention to this matter.

-cc: [Possible individuals to whom you should consider sending copies of your letter]
+cc: [Possible people to whom you should consider sending copies of your letter, such